redaelkate/SmartLine/README.md

    vercel
    ```

-### Backend (Render/Heroku/AWS)
+### Backend (pythonanywhere.com)
-The backend can be deployed on platforms like Render, Heroku, or AWS.
-For example, to deploy on Render:
+The backend can be deployed on pythonanywhere.com, to deploy on Render:
-1. Create a new Web Service on Render.
+1. Create a new WebApp. on pythonanywhere.
-2. Connect your GitHub repository.
+2. upload your Django Files.
 3. Set environment variables for your database and Django settings.
 4. Deploy!